 By 2006, on the southern field, west of a small area of old protected field in the south-eastern corner of the island, a young wood had sprung up, dominated by ash and elm.
 On the forest floor in this wood, common lungwort (Pulmonaria officinalis) was very common.

-A depression in the southern part of the field, along the road, is very humid, and until the mid-1980s, a dense carpet of creeping buttercup (Ranunculus repens) was found here, later largely replaced by e.g. couch grass.
-A young alder wood was established here at an early stage (fig. 16), today (2017) forming a dense young forest.
-The forest floor here is still very wet, covered by vegetation of e.g. grasses, water mint (Mentha aquatica), and Goldilocks buttercup (Ranunculus auricomus).
+A depression in the southern part of the field, along the road, is very humid, and until the mid-1980s, a dense carpet of creeping buttercup (Ranunculus repens) was found here, later largely replaced by couch grass.
+A young alder wood was established here at an early stage (fig. 17), today forming a dense young forest.
+The forest floor here is still very wet, covered by vegetation of grasses, mixed with e.g. water mint (Mentha aquatica) and Goldilocks buttercup (Ranunculus auricomus).

-In 2006, only glaucous sedge and tansy ragwort could be found again, but there were many other interesting herbs, such as common agrimony (Agrimonia eupatorium) (fig. 17), hairy St. John’s wort, imperforate St. John’s wort, pale sedge (Carex pallescens), and common bugle.
+In 2006, only glaucous sedge and tansy ragwort could be found again, but there were many other interesting herbs, such as common agrimony (Agrimonia eupatorium) (fig. 18), hairy St. John’s wort, imperforate St. John’s wort, pale sedge (Carex pallescens), and common bugle.
 Beneath the hedges, sanicle was abundant, and four small growths of broad-leaved helleborine (Epipactis helleborine) were also found here.

 In the late 1970s, countless ash seeds were spread from the eastern edge of the old western forest onto the field, and during the 1980s, thousands of tiny ash trees sprouted here.
 For several years, these small trees were severely set back by roe deer, which ate the major part of the buds during winter.
 By 1991, however, some of the trees had been able to grow tall.
 The rest were only 30 to 40 cm high, and the growth was so dense that it was difficult to enter the area.

 Today, in the open parts of the field, dewberry is very common, and only small areas of velvet grass remain.

 The plantation Vestre Remise, which in 1929 contained two small ponds, was separated from the southern part of the old western field by a road embankment.
 South of this road was a depression, covering c.
 0.2 hectares, which, in 1941, was still covered in grasses.
 Later, this depression became swampy, and, around 1960, vegetation of reed (Phragmites australis), swamp, meadow, and shrubs of grey willow had been established around the two ponds and in the depression (see fig. 21, top).

 Those trees in the plantation, which were now standing in water most of the year, died, becoming the perfect breeding place for cormorants, which emigrated here from the western forest.
 When the cormorants were protected on the island in 1971, their numbers quickly increased significantly.
 They spread to the remaining part of the plantation, causing all trees to die.
 Only grey poplar survived, spreading by root shoots.
 In areas with many cormorants, the vegetation cover on the ground also perished.
 The areas, which were no longer used by the cormorants, were quickly invaded by elder, and small areas with grasses were also established.

 Other common species were trifid bur-marigold, water-pinkweed (Polygonum amphibium), spear-leaved orache (Atriplex prostrata), and red goosefoot (Oxybasis rubra).
 Late in the summer, when the pond started drying out, the latter species covered large areas (figs. 22 and 23).
-The grey willow shrubs had spread significantly, now also covering a former meadow with tall perennials.
+The grey willow shrubs had spread significantly, now also covering a former meadow of tall perennials.

-By 2006, reed had spread to most of the depression, and north of the former road, sea club-rush was dominant, together with especially reed canary-grass (Phalaris arundinacea) and common bulrush (fig. 20 bottom, and fig. 23).
+By 2006, reed had spread to most of the depression, and north of the former road, sea club-rush was dominant, together with especially reed canary-grass (Phalaris arundinacea) and common bulrush (fig. 21 bottom, and fig. 24).
 Red goosefoot had almost disappeared, while golden dock (Rumex maritimus) had turned up.
 Around the pond, many of the elders had disappeared and had been replaced by a community of high perennials, dominated by great willow-herb (Epilobium hirsutum).

 Until 1979, an area south-east of the farmhouse, west of the old eastern forest, was a grass field, utilized for cattle grazing.
-In this field, common daisy (Bellis perennis) was so numerous during the 1970s that a large part of the field appeared white (fig. 24).
+In this field, common daisy (Bellis perennis) was so numerous during the 1970s that a large part of the field appeared white (fig. 25).
 In the old days, before this area was drained, the field was a meadow, named Kulmade (’Coal Meadow’) – very likely because the soil here is black peat.

 In the 1990s, various grasses began to dominate, especially creeping bentgrass (fig. 26) and marsh foxtail (Alopecurus geniculatus), with large growths of reed canary-grass, water-pinkweed, water mint, bittersweet nightshade, meadow foxtail (Alopecurus pratensis), trifid bur-marigold, silverweed (Potentilla anserina), and tufted hair-grass (Deschampsia cespitosa).
 Cyperus sedge was also present, displaying several fine tussocks.

 During the 1990s, cormorants were breeding in large numbers right out to the western edge of the eastern old forest.
-At this time, several guano-tolerant species were growing along the forest edge, e.g. red goosefoot, many-seeded goosefoot (Chenopodium polyspermum), pale pinkweed (Polygonum lapathifolium ssp. pallidum), and spear-leaved orache.
+At this time, several guano-tolerant species were growing along the forest edge, including red goosefoot, many-seeded goosefoot (Chenopodium polyspermum), pale pinkweed (Polygonum lapathifolium ssp. pallidum), and spear-leaved orache.
 In 2006, there were not nearly as many cormorants, and of the above-mentioned plants, only red goosefoot could be found.

-As early as the 1930s, a humid depression had already been established in a small area of old protected field in the south-eastern corner of the island.
+As early as the 1930s, a humid depression had already been established in a small area on an old protected field in the south-eastern corner of the island.
 Before the destruction of the drainage pipes in 1980, this depression was dominated by reed canary-grass, common nettle, and meadow sweet (Filipendula ulmaria).
-The rising groundwater level implied that most of the year a small pond was present here, called Østerdam (‘Eastern Pond’), was established here for the major part of the year.
+With the rising groundwater level, a small pond, called Østerdam (‘Eastern Pond’), was established here for the major part of the year.